-Likewise, article 7 section e) of the Regulations on the Organisation and Duties of the Audit and Compliance Committee of the Board of Directors of Enagás, states that the Audit and Compliance Committee is entrusted with assessing compliance with the Internal Code of Conduct in Matters Relating to Securities Markets, the Company's governance regulations in general, and making the proposals necessary for their improvement.
-In fulfilling this duty, the Audit and Compliance Committee shall liaise with the Appointments, Remuneration and Corporate Social Responsibility Committee in considering Company Directors' and managers' compliance with the Code.
+Likewise, article 7 section e) of the Rules and Regulations of the Organisation and Functioning of the Audit and Compliance Committee of the Board of Directors of Enagás states that the Audit and Compliance Committee is entrusted with assessing compliance with the Internal Code of Conduct in Matters Relating to Stock Markets, the Company's governance regulations in general, and making the proposals necessary for their improvement.
+In fulfilling this duty, the Audit and Compliance Committee shall liaise with the Appointments, Remuneration and CSR Committee in considering Company Directors' and managers' compliance with the Code.